tmccary9207/code_advents/2015/day9/README.md

 ## RUST

 Same implementation but I did use a comparator function for so I wouldn't need to repeat it into a short and long function.
-However, I have to clone the hashmap (not 100% sure other solutions would be easier to do just to avoid a clone).
 Just string slices and at one point a `*` to remove some borrowing.
 Never had to do that in Rust before though I can say I have now.
 Not really the easiest up until now due to the borrow checker.